yuvarajsai/learningNextJS/README.md

   - next dev: this srcipt runs our next js application in development mode
   - next build: this script is used to compile the application, making it ready for production deployment
   - next start: this script is used to start the compiled application in production mode.
-    _Italic Text_
-    (Note: We do not have start script in react cuz it only handles UI and we only need to build the project but NextJS, being a full stack application, we may have to start our server as well and this helps us to do so.)
+    _(Note: We do not have start script in react cuz it only handles UI and we only need to build the project but NextJS, being a full stack application, we may have to start our server as well and this helps us to do so.)_
-    _Italic Text_

   - next lint: this script is used to lint all the files in the application

 ### next.config.js